Image: D. Strachan | DOC

 Access to Tarawera Outlet is from Kawerau township (off SH30 between Rotorua and Whakatane) via private forestry roads which require permits.
 A map and directions are avaliable at the Kawerau Information Centre.
 The forest gate is closed during the hours of darkness.
 The forest road may be closed in summer when fire risk is high.

-Permits to the Tarawera Falls and Tarawera Outlet cost $10 per vehicle from 1 August 2018.
+Permits to the Tarawera Falls and Tarawera Outlet cost $10 per vehicle.

 Monday to Friday, 8.30 am to 5 pm

 Order online in advance: Māori Investments Limited